NotCleo/ARMDeviceDrivers/README.md

 Our UART Transmitter Driver sends a bunch of characters via the serial port, to view them, I used Minicom for Linux, but for Windows, we can use Tera Term

 Initialized GPIO-B pin for I2C alternate function and sends a byte 0x55 to a slave device with address 0x3C.

+The ADC code configures ADC1 on STM32F411 to read analog input from pin PA1 and continuously converts it to a digital value.
+It then transmits 12-bit ADC values over UART (PA2) to whatever serial terminal connected.

 # Note